 In most developing countries, the energy cost is very high: usually between €0.20 and €0.38 per kWh.
 For some companies such as manufacturing, energy costs can represent a very high percentage of their total operating costs – sometimes up to 80%, which reduces profit margins and hinders competitiveness.
 Solar power from their own solar systems could reduce these companies’ costs significantly.
 However, without financing from a bank, many people and companies in these countries don’t have the capital required to invest in PV systems.

 The solution: an innovative finance model

 This is where ecoligo’s financing model comes in.
-The company finances PV systems through its crowdinvesting platform, which power businesses in emerging markets who are burdened with high electricity costs.
+The company finances PV systems through the crowdinvesting platform ecoligo.investments, which power businesses in emerging markets who are burdened with high electricity costs.
 Customers only pay for the kilowatt hours of energy they use.
 Through this, ecoligo bridges the finance gap and removes one of the biggest barriers to the uptake of solar systems.
-Crowdinvestors receive an attractive annual return for their investment over a period of around 5 years, during which the solar system generates enough electricity to pay for itself as well as covering the interest payments.
+Crowdinvestors receive an attractive annual return for their investment over a fixed term, during which the solar system generates enough electricity to pay for itself as well as covering the interest payments.

 A path to a clean energy future